-The Agency requires permits for regulated activities conducted in or impacting wetlands in the Adirondack Park pursuant to Executive Law §§ 809 and 810, ECL § 24-0701(2) and 9 NYCRR §§ 578.3(n)(1) and (2).
-Any form of dredging, excavation, removal of soil, peat, mud, sand and any other activity that substantially impairs the functions served by or the benefits derived from freshwater wetlands requires a permit from the Agency.
-The control or removal of aquatic invasive species in a wetland is a regulated activity requiring a permit from the Agency because it impacts wetlands and adversely affects certain wetland functions.
+The Agency requires permits for activities involving wetlands in the Adirondack Park pursuant to §§ 809 and 810 of the Adirondack Park Agency Act [Executive Law, Article 27] and Part 578 of Agency regulations implementing the Freshwater Wetlands Act [Article 24 of the New York State Environmental Conservation Law].
+Pursuant to 9 NYCRR §§ 578.2 and 578.3(n)(1)(ii),(iii) and (2)(ii) of Agency regulations, any form of excavation, or removal of soil, peat, mud, or sand, the placement of any fill, or any other activity that substantially impairs the functions served by or the benefits derived from freshwater wetlands requires a permit from the Agency.